harrywang/harrywang.github.io/_posts/2022-08-23-diffusion.md

 Codename:	bionic
 ```

-- Check CUDA version: my GPU machine only has two 2080Ti with 11G GPU each and CUDA 10.2
+- Check CUDA version: my GPU machine only has two 2080Ti with 11G VRAM each and CUDA 10.2

 ```
 nvidia-smi